What does a laboratory technician or technologist (lab tech) do?

 - Stringent housekeeping to prevent leaks, spills and contamination.

-- Keep all protective clothing and equipment clean and properly maintained.
+- Keep all protective clothing and equipment cleaned, stored, and properly maintained.

 - Proper labelling of all chemicals and samples.